kriegsman/hacker-hot-sauce/README.md

 # "Hacker Hot Sauce"

-My own recipe for habanero-lime-gochujang hot sauce, made by hackers, for hackers.
+My own recipe for habanero-lime-gochujang hot sauce, made by hackers, for hackers ... and anyone else who loves rich bright hot sauces.

 I fell in love with gochujang sauce the first time I had bibimbap.
 In the summer of 2015, with special help from my very patient, Korean-born co-worker, Kyonghee Moon, I decided to try making my own gochujang sauce.
 While I loved the basic flavor, I wanted more heat and more brightness.
 I turned to my old friends the habanero chili pepper and the lime, and after four or five batches adjusting the balance, I was happy with the result and finally wrote down the recipe.